-Please attend any of our District meetings held the 2nd Thr of each month.
-Meetings begin at 5:00 p.m. at the District ( located at 6595 Glenden Besch I on For more information regarding this report, please cont Mark Snyder, Superintendent 541-764-2475.
+Please attend any of our District meetings held the 2nd Thursday of each month.
+Meetings begin at 5:00 p.m. at the District Office located at 6595 Gleneden Beach Loop.

-This institution is an equal opportunity brounder a
+For more information regarding this report, please contact: Mark Snyder, Superintendent at 541-764-2475 or visit www.kgblbwater.com.
+This institution is an equal opportunity provider and employer.